CodeReadingClubs/Resources/exercises.md

 #### Central thematic concepts (5 mins)

 Each participant gets 5 minutes to individually name the 5 most central concepts of the code.
 These could be names, themes, classes, or information found in comments.
 It is important to note that there are no right or wrong answers here!
-We are not looking for the right 5 concepts, we are together trying to learn from code and to get better at reading code.
+We are not looking for the correct 5 concepts, we are together trying to practice reading code and gain insights into how each other people approach and understand reading code.
+We have found that one of the most important things people gain from the reading club is realising that people do not all comprehend and create code in the same way.

 #### Discussion (10 mins)